 Once down from the Peak, where I advise you to stay and watch the sunset for one of the most stunning views you’ll get, head for dinner and drinks at one of the cool rooftop bars in town.

-Go for dinner at the 62nd floor of Hopewell Center at The Grand Buffet, or just take the external elevator up only for the view.
+Go for dinner on the 62nd floor of Hopewell Center at The Grand Buffet, or just take the external elevator up only for the view.

-Drink some cocktails at Wooloomooloo in Wan Chai, Alto in Causeway Bay, Cruise in North Point, or Piqniq in Central.
-Views are stunning after dark.
+Drink some cocktails at Wooloomooloo in Wan Chai, Cruise in North Point, or Piqniq in Central.
+Or try our go-to place for Bloody Marys in Causeway Bay, Alto.
+The views are stunning after dark.

 Day 2 of your 4 days in Hong Kong – Explore Kowloon